 Outdoor Education forms an integral part of our co-curricular provision.
 As with all outdoor education it is hoped that a lifelong appreciation of nature and the outdoors is formed.
 A unique range of opportunities for pupils to experience the positive benefits of outdoor education are provided.
 A number of these activities have been part of the fabric and heritage of the school for many years.
-From Terriers in the Thirds, through to Snowdonia School in the Shells, the Duke of Edinburgh’s Award, and CCF from Fourths onwards, there is an opportunity for all pupils to become involved in some sort of outdoor education over the course of their time here.
+From Terriers in the Thirds, through to Snowdonia School in the Shell Form, the Duke of Edinburgh’s Award, and CCF from Fourth Form onwards, there is an opportunity for all pupils to become involved in some sort of outdoor education over the course of their time here.

 In the first half of the year, pupils undertake courses for the award of a First Class Terriers Certificate.
 In this, various skills such as basic first aid, climbing, abseiling, map and compass work, orienteering, knots and water safety, are taught and examined.
 In the second half of the year pupils take part in a wide range of topics, including canoeing, camp cooking, command tasks, kite-flying, advanced climbing, safe cycling, cycle maintenance and shooting on the school’s indoor range.
 These courses are not assessed.
 The pupils are taught by members of staff and by Sixth Form instructors.
-Details of the uniform can be found in Appendix D.

 Every pupil in the Shell Form attends Snowdonia School.
 Snowdonia School involves spending a week at the school’s cottage, the David Fricke Mountain Cottage in Mynydd Llandegai in Snowdonia, with a group of approximately 15 other pupils.
 Three members of staff, plus a senior pupil, lead the week’s activities during which there is the opportunity, for example; to go mountain walking, when possible, to the top of Snowdon, visiting a castle and Anglesey, canoeing, rock climbing and visiting a local slate mine.
 The experience of living together in a small community away from home is also very valuable.
 This experience also leads into the opportunities provided by the CCF and Duke of Edinburgh’s Award Scheme in the Fourth Form and beyond.